asdwthefirst/webpconverter/README.md

+# sitcker-server

-# webpconverter
+## webpconverter
-a web tool for converting GIF, JPEG, PNG to WEBP
+a tool for converting GIF, JPEG, PNG to WEBP